advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/java-sdk/instruction.md

 ### 9. Data Recover on Android

 * You must specify `AndroidPackageName`  of constructor to use dataRevocer on andorid.
-  Because Node SDK is a JavaSE project, there is no way to use `getPackageName()`.
+  Because Datahub SDK is a JavaSE project, there is no way to use `getPackageName()`.
 * **If it is in a non-android environment, you can use the datarecover function without any other settings.**

 ```